CiscoDevNet/terraform-provider-intersight/website/docs/d/partnerintegration_file.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_partnerintegration_file"
 description: |-
-        A partner integration artifact which will be files containing development code uploaded by our partners to get the build for dc/microservice.
+        The PartnerIntegrationFile object is a partner integration artifact, containing development code uploaded by partners for building DC/microservices.
+It supports collaborative development and integration processes.
+        #### Purpose
+        PartnerIntegrationFile serves as a repository for partner development artifacts, facilitating integration and collaboration within the development ecosystem.
+        #### Key Concepts
+        - **Collaboration:** Supports partner development efforts by providing a structured artifact repository.
+        - **Integration:** Facilitates integration processes by housing development code for DC/microservice builds.
+        - **Management Tools:** Offers administrative capabilities for managing partner uploads and integrations.
+        - **Security:** Ensures that partner artifacts are securely managed and accessed within the system.

 ---

 # Data Source: intersight_partnerintegration_file
-A partner integration artifact which will be files containing development code uploaded by our partners to get the build for dc/microservice.
+The PartnerIntegrationFile object is a partner integration artifact, containing development code uploaded by partners for building DC/microservices.
+It supports collaborative development and integration processes.
+#### Purpose
+PartnerIntegrationFile serves as a repository for partner development artifacts, facilitating integration and collaboration within the development ecosystem.
+#### Key Concepts
+- **Collaboration:** Supports partner development efforts by providing a structured artifact repository.
+- **Integration:** Facilitates integration processes by housing development code for DC/microservice builds.
+- **Management Tools:** Offers administrative capabilities for managing partner uploads and integrations.
+- **Security:** Ensures that partner artifacts are securely managed and accessed within the system.
 ## Argument Reference
 The results of this data source are stored in `results` property.
 All objects matching the filter criteria are fetched through pagination.